Responsible Gaming

 Stay Clear-Headed

 Avoid excessive alcohol consumption while gaming.
-Clear decision-making helps you stick to your limits and enjoy your experience.
+Clear thinking helps you make better decisions and enjoy your experience more.

-Be aware of signs that gaming may be becoming a problem, such as spending more than intended, neglecting responsibilities, or borrowing money to gamble.
+Be aware of signs that gaming may be becoming a concern:

-• Spending more money or time gambling than intended
+- Spending more money or time at casinos than intended

-• Feeling restless or irritable when trying to reduce gambling
+- Feeling restless or irritable when not at the casino

-• Chasing losses by continuing to gamble to win back money
+- Chasing losses by continuing to play to win back money

-• Feeling anxious, depressed, or stressed about gambling
+- Feeling anxious, depressed, or stressed about casino visits

 Support Resources

-If you or someone you know needs help with problem gambling, these organizations provide confidential support:
+If you or someone you know needs support, these organizations provide confidential assistance:

 ConnexOntario

-Ontario's health services information for people experiencing problems with gambling, drugs, alcohol, or mental health.
+Ontario's health services information for people seeking support with mental health concerns.

 connexontario.ca

-An independent non-profit organization dedicated to problem gambling prevention.
+An independent non-profit organization dedicated to promoting safe gaming practices.

 Canadian Centre on Substance Use and Addiction